Mass media: History

-The first dated printed book known is the "Diamond Sutra", printed in China in 868 AD, although it is clear that books were printed earlier.
-Movable clay type was invented in 1041 in China.
-However, due to the slow spread of literacy to the masses in China, and the relatively high cost of paper there, the earliest printed mass medium was probably European popular prints from about 1400.
-Although these were produced in huge numbers, very few early examples survive, and even most known to be printed before about 1600 have not survived.
-The term "mass media" was coined with the creation of print media, which is notable for being the first example of mass media, as we use the term today.
+The first dated print book known as the Diamond Sutra was printed in China in 868 AD, although it is clear that books were printed earlier.
+Movable type made of clay was invented in 1041 in China.
+However, due to the slow spread of literacy in China and the relatively high cost of paper there, the earliest printed mass medium was probably the European popular prints from about 1400.
+Although these were produced in huge numbers, very few early examples survived, and even most known to be printed before about 1600 have not survived.

+The term "mass media" was coined with the creation of print media, which is notable for being the first example of mass media as we use the term today.
 This form of media started in Europe in the Middle Ages.

-Johannes Gutenberg's invention of the printing press allowed the mass production of books to sweep the nation.
-He printed the first book, a Latin Bible, on a printing press with movable type in 1453.
+Johannes Gutenberg's invention of the printing press allowed for the mass production of books to spread globally.
+He printed the Latin Bible on a printing press with movable type in 1453.
 The invention of the printing press gave rise to some of the first forms of mass communication by enabling the publication of books and newspapers on a scale much larger than was previously possible.
-The invention also transformed the way the world received printed materials, although books remained too expensive really to be called a mass medium for at least a century after that.
-Newspapers developed from about 1612, with the first example in English in 1620; but they took until the 19th century to reach a mass audience directly.
-The first high-circulation newspapers arose in London in the early 1800s, such as The Times, and were made possible by the invention of high-speed rotary steam printing presses, and railroads which allowed large-scale distribution over wide geographical areas.
-The increase in circulation, however, led to a decline in feedback and interactivity from the readership, making newspapers a more one-way medium.
+The invention also transformed the way the world received printed materials, although books remained too expensive to be called a mass medium for at least a century after that.

+Newspapers developed from c.
+1612, with the first English example in 1620, although they took until the 19th century to reach a mass audience.
+The first high-circulation newspapers arose in London in the early 1800s, such as The Times, and were made possible by the invention of the high-speed rotary steam printing press and railroads which allowed large-scale distribution over wide geographical areas.
+The increase in circulation, however, led to a decline in feedback and interactivity from the readership, making newspapers a one-way medium.